Signaller ‘compliant’ with rules in instructions to train crash driver, FAI told

 The fatal incident inquiry (FAI) at Aberdeen Sheriff Court heard on Thursday that a signaller had been following Network Rail’s rulebook when they instructed the driver to proceed at normal “line” speed just before the accident.

-This was despite a once-in-a-century level of rainfall having fallen in eastern Scotland.
+This was despite a once-in-a-century level of rainfall falling in eastern Scotland, which had seen a further landslip and three instances of flooding reported on lines within a few miles of the signal box.

+The inquiry heard on Wednesday that the train, which was travelling from Aberdeen to Glasgow, had just passed what would become the crash site when the driver was told to stop and return to Stonehaven due to a landslip on the line ahead.

+When the driver asked the signaller if there was any speed restriction in place, he was told it was “fine” to proceed at the line speed of 75pmh.

 “The rulebook is the safety gospel as to how the network operates, and it’s predicated entirely on operating the network as safely as possible,” he said.

-Mr Moran said staff could ask permission to deviate from it if they felt it necessary but that, in his roughly two decades working in the rail sector, he could not “personally recollect any scenario… where the rulebook has not been followed.”
+Mr Moran said staff could ask permission to deviate from it if they felt it necessary, but in his roughly two decades working in the rail sector, he could not “personally recollect any scenario… where the rulebook has not been followed”.

-In his evidence, Paul Ashton, who had been head of operations, principles and standards at the time of the crash, said Network Rail has since made substantial changes, including to how it monitors and responds to weather events, and to its decision-making model.
+In his evidence, Paul Ashton, who had been head of operations, principles and standards at the time of the crash, said Network Rail has since made substantial changes.

+These include, he said, the way it monitors and responds to weather events, and its decision-making model.

-Mr Moran also recalled the day of the incident, which he said started with him waking between 5am and 6am with his phone buzzing with news of “multiple” incidents on the network due to the heavy rain.
+Mr Moran was also asked about the day of the incident, which he said started with him waking between 5am and 6am with his phone buzzing with news of “multiple” incidents on the network due to the heavy rain.

 He told the inquiry: “There were multiple incidents on the day affecting multiple lines and routes, so communication channels were under a good deal of pressure.